rickspencer3/shoots/README.md

 # Roadmap
 I intend to work on the following in the coming weeks, in no particular order:

+- [ ] add a runtime option for the root bucket directory, use it for testing
 - [ ] pip packaging
 - [ ] pattern matching for ```list()```
 - [ ] downsampling via sql on the server